 - 3. Written assignment "Career Profile Assignment".
 This assignment is worth 60 points.
+It is due on Oct.
+12th at beginning of class.
 Below is the task descriptions and grading rubrics for each.
 If you need assistance with research materials, feel free to contact a Tech Librarian.
-Another contact for assistance is my GTA for this class, Avery Wright.
-A list of scholarly journals will be listed on Blackboard. - 4.
-Quizzes --- Severn quizzes will be given throughout the semester on various units covered.
-Quiz dates are listed in the Itinerary in the syllabus..
-Each quiz will be worth 10 points and will be given with a time limit.
-Quizzes will be taken on Blackboard at a time announced.
+The new Librarian for Department of Kinesiology and Sports Management is Jenni Jacobs.
+Her email is jenni.jacobs@ttu.edu..
+A list of scholarly journals is listed on Blackboard. - 4.
+Quizzes --- Eight quizzes will be given throughout the semester on various units covered.
+Quiz dates will be listed in the Itinerary in the syllabus..
+Each quiz will be worth 20 points and will be given with a time limit.
+Quizzes will be taken on Blackboard during or after class.
+Quiz times will be announced.
 Bring a form of electronics capable of accessing Blackboard. - 5.
 StrengthsQuest Assessment.
-A link will be provided to students on Jan 26th.
-A hard copy of your results titled "Your Signature Themes" must be brought to class on Feb.
+A link will be provided to students on August 26th.
+A hard copy of your results titled "Your Signature Themes" must be brought to class on Sept.
 2nd.
 This can be found in the Reports link upon completion of the assessment.
-This is worth 20 points.
-Failure to bring a hard copy will result in a 0.
-These are due at the beginning of clas. - 6.
+This is worth 25 points.
+Failure to bring a hard copy will result in a 0. - 6.
 FOCUS2 Assessment.
-A link will be provided to students on Feb.
-16th A hard copy of your results will be due in class on Feb.
-23rd This assignment is worth 20 points.
+A link will be provided to students on Sept.
+16th.
+A hard copy of your results will be due in class on Sept.
+23rd.
+This assignment is worth 20 points.
 Failure to bring a hard copy will result in a 0. - 7.
-Interview Assignment.
-Below is a description of assignment.
-This interview must be with an adult professional working in the area of Sport Management you are interested in working in.
-This interviewee cannot be a student (undergraduate, graduate, PhD., intern, etc.).
-This assignment is worth 60 points.
-This assignment will be submitted as hard copy in class.
+Examinations -3 Exams (2 exams plus a final exam).
+Each examination will count 100 points.
+The final examination will be comprehensive.
+Examinations are multiple choice and true/false;